-The seat heat op-

-tion allows the equipped seats to be warmed to temperatures above those of the ambient air.
+The seat heat option allows the equipped seats to be warmed to temperatures above those of the ambient air.

 The electrical seat-heat mechanisms are located inside equipped seats.
-The seat heat switch is on the dash panel.
+The seat heat switch is on the driver's armrest.
 In some models, an optional observer seat heat switch is available and will be found on the deck below the observer seat cushion.